Could Russia be importing US LNG soon?

 No problem, you say, as they are so rich in gas.

 But gas is not gas.
 The legacy fields in Western Siberia are running dry.
 They have been producing for about half a century now.
 Supergiant as they are, now they are a nearly spent force.
-The newer fields like Yamal’s Bovankovo are very different in nature.
+The newer fields like Yamal’s Bovankovo are very different.
 The gas is much harder to lift.
-Ergo – it is much more expensive than the gas from long-ago written off installations.
+Ergo – it is much more expensive than the gas from long-ago written-off installations.
 Those were built when Project Finance was a dirty word and economics existed as chapters of the current 5-year plan.

 Up to the recent past, Russia subsidized its internal gas market.
 It took revenues from sales to Europe to prop up gas consumption at home.
 But now, prices in Europe cannot cover the cost of extracting and transporting the gas.
 The windfall is gone so the subsidies must come from somewhere else.

-Besides, rich Europeans don’t want to pay more of the expensive Russian gas as they have cheaper alternatives.
+Besides, rich Europeans don’t want to pay more for the expensive Russian gas as they have cheaper alternatives.
 How will poor average Russians be able to afford it?

 This is a delayed double whammy if you have not noticed.
 Gas from legacy fields still comes out of the ground for almost nothing.
 The cash cow is still alive.
-It has suffered because of all the cost of developing new fields, but it’s not gone yet.
+It has suffered because of all the costs of developing new fields, but it’s not gone yet.
 So far, subsidizing the Russian take with steep revenues from the West is still on.
-Little needed subsidy and cash flow from abroad are still healthy.
+Little-needed subsidies and cash flow from abroad are still healthy.
 Sort of.

 Russia will need to charge the true cost of production to its citizens.
 They need to do so to reign in consumption as otherwise, they will collapse.